On the effect of the variation of velocity fields in pulsars: The indicator of the variation of the magnetic field

 is the potential across the gap at time $t$, and

-is the supply voltage (e.g., due to unipolar induction) with $h_{\rm max}$ being the maximum thickness of the inner gap.
-It is worth reminding that $U$ may not be able to reach $U_{\rm max}$ since before that the capacitor may be broken down.
+is the supply voltage (e.g., due to the unipolar induction) with $h_{\rm max}$ being the maximum thickness of the inner gap.
+It is worth reminding that $U$ may not be able to reach $U_{\rm max}$ since before that the capacitor may have been broken down.
 For example, as illustrated in the inner gap model, the maximum possible potential drop along any magnetic field line within the polar cap is

-(i.e., $h_{\rm max}=0.7 r_{\rm p}$).
-However, this potential drop is usually larger than the voltage, $U_{\rm sp}$, that a spark needed (see, e.g., equation (23) in \citealt{1975ApJ...196...51R}).
+that is, $h_{\rm max}=0.7 r_{\rm p}$.
+However, this potential drop is usually larger than the voltage, $U_{\rm sp}$, required for a spark (see equation (23) in {\cite{1975ApJ...196...51R}}).